 I breastfed for a year and now that my nursing days are over, so is my breastfeeding boob job.
 My once modest bust is now just two flat pancakes, and my tummy bares my mummy marks and a c-section scar.
 I do feel better these days though, and I’m a healthy weight again.

 Does it matter?

-The next time I see a mama who has ‘bounced back’, I’ll ask how she’s doing rather than assume she is on top of the world just because I’d never know she just had a baby by looking at her.
+The next time I see a mama who has ‘bounced back’, I’ll ask how she’s doing rather than assume she is on top of the world.
 By all means love your body, but love it for what it gave you, not what society tells you is acceptable to love.